Antigua Guatemala’s colonial show pony is a riot of gorgeous cobblestoned streetscapes, crumbling ruins and noble churches.

 Chichicastenango Central America’s oldest and largest handicrafts market is a visual feast and souvenir heaven.

-Antigua For a tourist-town market, prices are reasonable and shopping is reasonably hassle-free.
+Antigua For a tourist-town market, prices are reasonable and shopping is reasonably hassle-free with a country-wide selection of goods.

 Santiago Atitlán Maya women weave textiles as they have for centuries in this Tz’utujil community on Lago de Atitlán’s southern shore.
-See the work and the process at the excellent Cojolya Museum.
+See the work and the process at the excellent Cojolya Association of Maya Women Weavers museum.

 Panajachel Sure, they’re pushy, but the street vendors and roadside stalls in this lakeside town have some of the best collections of textiles, at very reasonable prices.

-San Pedro La Laguna Taking it easy is pretty much a way of life in Guatemala’s consummate chill zone.
+San Marcos La Laguna Taking it easy is pretty much a way of life in Guatemala’s lakeside yoga and wellness hub.

 Lanquín Sure there are caves to explore and rivers to tube… tomorrow…